ARMOR: Robust Reinforcement Learning-based Control for UAVs under Physical Attacks: Acknowledgements

 \subsection{Zero-Shot Performance}

-Next, we evaluate \armor's effectiveness against attacks {\em not encountered during training}.
+We evaluate \armor's effectiveness against attacks {\em not encountered during training}.
 Table~\ref{tab:zeroshot-gps-gyro} and Table~\ref{tab:zeroshot-gyro-gps} compare the zero-shot performance of \armor and RARL, the current state-of-the-art approach for adversarially training robust policies.
-Although there are various adversarial training methods~\cite{rarl-averse, adversarial-rl, adv-train-deeprl}, they are conceptually similar to RARL, relying on iterative policy updates against an adversary that alters observations.
-We therefore use RARL as a representative baseline for our evaluation.
 Specifically, we evaluate control policies trained exclusively on a single attack type (either GPS or gyroscope) and tested on \textit{unseen attacks} targeting a different sensor.